Eurasian whimbrel: Description

 The Eurasian whimbrel is a fairly large wader, though mid-sized as a member of the curlew genus.
 It is 37–47 cm in length, 75–90 cm in wingspan, and 270–493 g in weight.
 It is mainly greyish brown, with a white back and rump (subspecies N. p. phaeopus and N. p. alboaxillaris only), and a long curved beak with a kink rather than a smooth curve.
 The usual call is a rippling whistle, prolonged into a trill for the song.
 The only similar common species over most of this bird's range are larger curlews.
 The whimbrel is smaller, has a shorter, decurved bill and has a central crown stripe and strong supercilia.

 Distribution and migration

-The whimbrel is a migratory bird wintering on coasts in Africa, and South Asia into Australasia.
-It is also a coastal bird during migration.
-It is fairly gregarious outside the breeding season.
-It is found in Ireland and the United Kingdom, and it breeds in Scotland, particularly around Shetland, Orkney, the Outer Hebrides as well as the mainland at Sutherland and Caithness.
+The whimbrel occurs in Ireland and the United Kingdom, and it breeds in Scotland, particularly around Shetland, Orkney, the Outer Hebrides as well as the mainland at Sutherland and Caithness. lt is a migratory bird wintering on coasts in Africa, South Asia and Australasia.
+It is also a coastal bird during bird migration and fairly gregarious outside the breeding season.

+In Iceland, it lives in lowland plains, grasslands, wetlands in flat, wet areas with low vegetation, but in higher areas to a lesser extent.

 Behaviour and ecology

 Breeding

-The nest is a bare scrape on tundra or Arctic moorland.
+The nest is a bare scrape on tundra or Arctic moorland, often in low vegetation or moss but rarely in deep grass or marshland.
 Three to five eggs are laid.
-Adults are very defensive of nesting area and will even attack humans who come too close.
+The mother remains motionless until a potential threat draws too close, then flies off a short distance and walks around making noises to try to lure the threat away.
+The chicks are fluffy, yellow and black, with a short beak (unlike the adults) and strong scaly grey legs.
+Within a couple weeks of hatching they become quite mobile on the ground, and soon thereafter, the nest is abandoned.